infochimps-labs/wukong/README.md

 .semit fo tsrow eht saw ti ,semit fo tseb eht saw tI
 ```

 You can use yield as often (or never) as you need.

+### Multiple Processors in a Single File

-Here's a more
+Here's a more complicated example which uses more than one processor
-complicated example to illustrate:
+in a single Ruby file and allows processors to accept options.

 ```ruby
 # in processors.rb